AZWALUWU/AZWALUWU/README.md

 <h3 align="center">| Full-Stack Web Developer |</h3>

 <div align="center">
-    🌟 Building Intuitive and Responsive Web Interfaces <br>
+     Building Intuitive and Responsive Web Interfaces and Mobile Apss <br>
-    📚 Eager to Learn and Grow in Web Development <br>
+     Eager to Learn and Grow in Full Stack Developer and Machine Learning<br>
-    💬 Let's connect!
+     Let's connect!
 Open for collaboration and discussions on exciting projects! <br>
 </div>

 ---